leoddias/hello-laravel/README.md

 # Hello Laravel

-> The purpose of this repository is to try laravel with RESTful concepts and use reddit's api to share a post and retrieve  comments from reddit to local db.
+> The purpose of this repository is to try laravel with RESTful concepts and use reddit's api to share a post and retrieve  comments to local db.

 ## How to
 - First rename .env.example to .env and check all vars before continue